Astria Suparak: Selected works

-Asian futures, without Asian (2020 - Current)
+Asian futures, without Asians (2020 - Current)

 Asian futures, without Asians is a series of new multimedia presentation by Suparak, which asks: “What does it mean when so many white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people?”
 The work is a one-hour long illustrated lecture that examines nearly 50 years of American science fiction cinema through the lens of Asian appropriation and whitewashing.
 The research-creation project examines how Asian cultures have been mixed and matched to create an interchangeable “Asian-ness” within futuristic sci-fi.

 The performance lecture is includes images from dozens of futuristic movies and TV shows where she discusses the implications of not only borrowing heavily from Asian cultures, but at the same time decontextualizing and misrepresenting them.
-Her work also address the exclusion of Asian bodies in the imagination of high tech futures with Asian characteristics and architecture.
-She explores troupes such as Anglicized names, chopsticks, bastardization of traditional garments and head gears or hair styles and usage of Asian inspired architectures and interior spaces.
+Her work also address the exclusion of Asian people in the imagination of high tech futures with Asian characteristics and architecture.
+She explores themes such as Anglicized names, chopsticks, misuse of traditional garments, head gears and hair styles as well as usage of Asian inspired architectures and interior spaces.
 Some films that Suparak criticizes in the work includes Blade Runner, Flash Gordon, Star Trek, 2001: A Space Odyssey, Soylent Green, Logan’s Run, and the Star Wars franchise.